 In its early years, the theatre was renowned for producing melodramas, with long-running series The Adelphi Screamers.
 The Adelphi has also housed some of the early stage adaptations of Charles Dickens' work, including The Pickwick Papers and Nicholas Nickleby.
 Following this, the theatre transitioned to exclusively hosting larger musicals, with recent years including revivals of favourites such as Chicago, Evita and Joseph and the Amazing Technicolour Dreamcoat, as well as the poorly-received The Phantom of the Opera sequel, Love Never Dies.

 Notably, Chicago enjoyed a successful 8-year run at the Adelphi, and the theatre was also used as the location for Andrew Lloyd Webber's 1998 video version of Cats.
 Recent productions have also included National Theatre transfer of One Man, Two Guvnors, Sweeney Todd, starring Imelda Staunton and Michael Ball, The Bodyguard and new musical Made in Dagenham.
-Olivier Award-winning musical Kinky Boots opened at the venue in 2015 and continued to play to packed-out audiences until its closure in January 2019.
+Olivier Award-winning musical Kinky Boots played to packed-out audiences from 2015 until early 2019.
+Broadway musical Waitress opened in February 2019 and continues to play to a packed house.

 - Kinky Boots, opened 21 Aug 2015, closed 12 Jan 2019